wehs7661/ensemble_md/docs/theory.rst

 That is, we combine weights arcoss all replicas that sample the state of interest regardless which replicas are swapping.
 The outcome of the whole process should be three vectors of modified alchemical weights, one for each replica, that should be specified in the MDP files for the next iteration.
-Below we elaborate the details of each step carried out by our method.
+Below we elaborate the details of each step carried out by our method implemented in :code:`ensemble_md`.

 Step 1: Calculate the weight difference between adjacent states
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-First, we calculate the weight differences, which can be regarded rough estimates
+First, we calculate the weight differences as shown below, which can be regarded rough estimates
-of free energy differences, between the adjacent states.
-We therefore have:
+of free energy differences between the adjacent states.

 ::